Hertha Pohl: Work

 Her first sketch, published in 1921 in the Sunday supplement of Vorwärts, was a story from the world of the working people, concise and simple, darkly tinted and of a strange fidelity to reality.
 Soon after, the first volume of her entire narrative was published.
 After Herder Verlag had expressed an interest and her first novel was published by Kölnische Volkszeitung, her literary reputation was finally established.
-Throughout her life Pohl was afflicted by illnesses and severe strokes of fate, but honourable words full of recognition, e.g. from Enrica von Handel-Mazzetti, lovingly encouraged her to continue her work and mature.
+Throughout her life, Pohl was afflicted by illnesses and severe strokes of fate, but honourable words full of recognition, e.g. from Enrica von Handel-Mazzetti, lovingly encouraged her to continue her work and mature.
 In almost all of her works a reference can be found to the Krappitz of former times.

-Pohl has remained the poetess of the poor ever since her first story.
+Pohl has remained the poet of the poor ever since her first story.
 Nevertheless, no references can be found in her works to the economic and political problems of the time.
 She was not a revolutionary and did not strive for social change; in her works she was much more reminiscent of a Christian's point of view, demanding compassion and understanding for the needy.